Hendrix Greyson: Relationship with Mackenzie Hargreaves

 Stone said Mackenzie is "hurt and furious" with Zara when she finds out about the kiss.
 She is also upset with Hendrix, but she feels more betrayed by Zara.
 At the same time, Mackenzie realises that the evidence for Zara being the firebug does not add up.
 She finds Zara at the school, where they soon become trapped by a fire started by Sadie Rodwell (Emerald Chan) and Aubrey Laing (Etoile Little).
 While Zara manages to get out, Mackenzie is stuck and almost passes out, but Hendrix goes inside and helps her into an air vent.
 Stone told a TV Week columnist that Hendrix starts to accept that they will likely die, until a firefighter appears and gets them out.
 As a consequence of the fire, Hendrix is later diagnosed with pulmonary fibrosis.
 This prompts him to take Mackenzie to his home city of Sydney to visit his parents.
 There, Hendrix makes the spontaneous decision to propose to Mackenzie.
 Speaking to Inside Soap's Alice Penwill, Turland explained that Mackenzie has "opened Hendrix's eyes to a different way of thinking.
 She makes his life a little less chaotic, and more wholesome."
 He continued saying that the trip forces Hendrix to think about who and what he wants in his life, so proposing to Mackenzie makes sense.
 Turland realised that the couple were young and the proposal was not planned, but Hendrix knows that he wants to get married.

 The wedding takes place a couple of weeks later, before Hendrix undergoes a lung transplant.
 Writers created a fairy tale wedding for the couple, which is something Mackenzie had often brought up in the show.
 Stone called Hendrix the love of Mackenzie's life and she thought the wedding brought both characters' story arc "full circle".
 Turland was excited by the chance to film a Neighbours wedding, as well as being part of the first ceremony featuring a transgender character.
 He was happy that Hendrix got to experience an "amazing event with Mackenzie and that he was surrounded by love – it was a great scene."
 He later told Ellis that Hendrix and Mackenzie's relationship was important for the show on many levels.
 He thought there were "a lot of good messages" to come out of the storyline.
 He also said that while it covered "a lot of bases", their relationship was ultimately "very caring" and he was glad that he and Stone were the couple to do that.
-Stone admitted to being jealous of Pierce's gift of an mortgage-free apartment for the couple to start their life together.
+Stone admitted to being jealous of Pierce's gift of a mortgage-free apartment for the couple to start their life together.
 Turland added that the wedding was his character's "happy ending".